1. Introduction to Graphs

 - Each line connecting two vertices is called an edge.
 You can have a vertex connecting to itself to form a cycle or loop, as shown in 'E'.

-Each vertex has a 'degree', which describes how many connections that vertex has.
-For example 'B' is degree 3, 'A' is degree 1
+- Each vertex has a 'degree', which describes how many connections that vertex has.
+In the above graph, for example, 'B' is degree 3.
+'A' is degree 1.